Lalithavanukuri/splitwise/README.md

 # 🌍 VoyageHub - Your Trip Partner

 Welcome to VoyageHub, your ultimate travel companion!
-VoyageHub is a feature-rich application designed to enhance your trip planning and organization experience.
+VoyageHub is a streamlined and intuitive web application designed to elevate your trip planning experience.

 ## 🚀 Overview

-[VoyageHub](#) is a Streamlit-based web application that seamlessly integrates various functionalities to make your journey memorable and stress-free.
+[VoyageHub](#) is built on Streamlit, offering a seamless integration of features to enhance your journey.
+From accurate weather predictions to intuitive bill splitting, VoyageHub has you covered.

 ## 🌐 Hosted Project